dotboris/boxes_server/README.md

 [![Build Status](https://travis-ci.org/beraboris/boxes_server.svg?branch=master)](https://travis-ci.org/beraboris/boxes_server)

-Boxes server is the server component of a collaborative drawing application.
+This is the server component of a collaborative drawing application called Boxes.
+It is built from micro services and gems.
+The micro services are packaged as [Docker](https://www.docker.com/) images.

-Boxes server is made up of multiple components.
-It contains: daemons, gems, web services & utilities.

-The daemons and web services are packaged as [Docker](https://www.docker.com/) images.

-The gems and utilities are packaged as standard Ruby gems.
+This is a school project that is meant to be a more of a prototype than anything else.
+If you use this in production, I will be very disappointed in you.

 Dependencies
 ============